lobodol/drone-flight-controller/README.md

 Basically, this automation routine is an implementation of a digital PID.
 The method used to calculate PID coefficients is Ziegler Nichols method.
+The frame of the quadcopter is based on the F450.

 Currently under development.